autometrics-dev/autometrics-rb/README.md

 # autometrics-ruby

-> WIP!!!
+> WIP!
+This could use review and feedback from more a more experienced Ruby dev

 ## Quick Oerview

-- Uses `"prometheus-client"` gem (Ruby client for prometheus)
+- Uses `"prometheus-client"` gem, the Ruby client for prometheus

-- Counts calls to methods, with labels `function` and `module`
+- Counts calls to methods, using labels `function` and `module`
 - Observes histogram of method execution time, with labels `function` and `module`

 - For a simple test right now, run `bundle` and `bundle exec ruby autometrics_test_quick.rb`

 **TODO**

-- [ ] Verify how to get full module path to current method
-- [ ] Provide samples on how to invoke outside of a class
+- [ ] Provide an example of how to use this with a Rails app!

 ## Usage Samples

+### Usage inside a class

 ```ruby